diffplug/spotless/plugin-maven/README.md

 The auto-discovery of config files (up the file tree) will not work when using ESLint within spotless, hence you are required to provide resolvable file paths for config files, or alternatively provide the configuration inline.

 The configuration is very similar to the [ESLint (Javascript)](#eslint-javascript) configuration.
-It differs in supported styleguides and the requirement for a tsconfigFile.
+In typescript, a reference to a `tsconfig.json` is required.

 ```xml
 <eslint>